Sampriti-Mitra/dialogflow-slack-sdk/README.md

 ## Introduction
 The goal of this guide is to show you how to set up an integration deployment to link your Dialogflow agent to slack.
-If you don't already have a Dialogflow agent, you may create one by adding a prebuilt agent.
+If you don't already have a Dialogflow agent, you may create one or add a [prebuilt agent](https://cloud.google.com/dialogflow/cx/docs/concept/agents-prebuilt). <br>
 Although this integration deployment may be set up on any other hosting platform, these instructions will use Google's App Engine/Cloud functions.

 ## GCP Setup

-Step 1: Log in or Sign up for GCP
+### Log in or Sign up for GCP
-Log in or sign up to google cloud console using a credit or debit card for a free trial.
+1. Log in or sign up to google cloud console using a credit or debit card for a free trial.
 Create a project and enable billing for that project.
-For deploying with App Engine, go to App Engine and enable the API.
-See [here](https://cloud.google.com/appengine/docs/standard/go/console) for more.
+2. For deploying with App Engine, go to App Engine and enable the API.
+See [here](https://cloud.google.com/appengine/docs/standard/go/console) for more details.
-For deploying with Cloud Functions, Go to Cloud Functions and enable the API, also enable Cloud Build and Deploy.
+3. For deploying with Cloud Functions, see the [Cloud Functions README](https://github.com/Sampriti-Mitra/dialogflow-slack-sdk/blob/main/functions/README.md).

 ### gcloud CLI setup

-The deployment process for GCP App Engine and Cloud Functions via this README utilizes gcloud CLI commands.
+The deployment process for GCP App Engine via this README utilizes gcloud CLI commands.
 Follow the steps below to set up gcloud CLI locally for this deployment.

 1. On the gcloud CLI [documentation page](https://cloud.google.com/sdk/docs/quickstarts), select your OS and follow the instructions for the installation.
 2. Run ``gcloud config get-value project`` to check the GCP Project configured.